Alperclktp/Alperclktp/README.md

 ## 👋 About Me

-I’m **Alper Çeliktepe**, a senior game developer and systems-oriented engineer with over **10 years of software development experience** and **8+ years dedicated exclusively to game development**.
+I’m **Alper Çeliktepe**, a senior game developer and systems-focused engineer with over **10 years of software development experience** and more than **8 years dedicated specifically to game development**.

-Throughout my career, I have contributed to **60+ game projects**, spanning:
+Throughout my career, I have contributed to **60+ game projects**, including:

 - Mobile games published on **Google Play** and the **App Store**
 - PC releases
-- System-driven multiplayer platforms
+- Multiplayer-driven systems
-- Scalable Roblox-based game ecosystems
+- Roblox-based game infrastructures

-My expertise covers the **entire development lifecycle** — from prototyping and gameplay architecture to optimization, production polish, and release management.
+My work covers the full development lifecycle, from early prototyping and gameplay architecture to optimization, polishing, and release.

-I specialize in building **clean, modular, and scalable game systems** designed for long-term growth and maintainability.
+I focus on building **clean, modular, and scalable systems** that are designed for long-term growth and maintainability.

 📍 Antalya, Turkey 🇹🇷
 🎮 Co-Founder of **COLE Games**